ICOS-Carbon-Portal/jupyter/notebooks/education/MSc_BSc/README.md

 # ICOS Carbon Portal - Jupyter Notebooks for Education at BSc and MSc level
-This repository contains folders with educational material that has been developed for students at BSc and MSc level.
+This folder contains subfolders with educational material that has been developed for university students (BSc & MSc).

 <br>